pasierb/blog/about.md

 ## software engineering

 I am an experienced Ruby developer who had sucessfully designed, implemented and deployed variety of Rails applications.
-I developed monolith applications as well as systems systems utilizing SOA (service oriented architecture).
+I developed monolith applications as well as systems utilizing SOA (service oriented architecture).

 I enjoy working on complex user interfaces.
 JavaScript has been in my toolset from the very beginnings of my professional jurney.

 I'm always trying to pick "right tool for the job".
-Below list of tools I like to use:
+Below you can find a list of tools I like to use:
 - Ruby on Rails
 - PostgreSQL
 - ElasticSearch